collectd/collectd.github.io/documentation/manpages/collectd-lua.md

 # AUTHOR

 The `Lua plugin` has been written by
-Julien Ammous &lt;j.ammous at gmail.com>,
+Julien Ammous &lt;j.ammousÂ atÂ gmail.com>,
-Florian Forster &lt;octo at collectd.org> and
+Florian Forster &lt;octoÂ atÂ collectd.org> and
-Ruben Kerkhof &lt;ruben at rubenkerkhof.com>.
+Ruben Kerkhof &lt;rubenÂ atÂ rubenkerkhof.com>.

-This manpage has been written by Ruben Kerkhof &lt;ruben at rubenkerkhof.com>.
+This manpage has been written by Ruben Kerkhof &lt;rubenÂ atÂ rubenkerkhof.com>.
-It is based on the [collectd-perl(5)](http://man.he.net/man5/collectd-perl) manual page by Florian Forster &lt;octo at collectd.org> and Sebastian Harl &lt;sh at tokkee.org>.
+It is based on the [collectd-perl(5)](http://man.he.net/man5/collectd-perl) manual page by Florian Forster &lt;octoÂ atÂ collectd.org> and Sebastian Harl &lt;shÂ atÂ tokkee.org>.